-Our standard grid specification is based on a linear foot live load capacity of 30 pounds per foot.
+Our standard specification for pipe grids is based on a linear foot live load capacity of 30 pounds per foot.
 Special considerations are required for heavier loads, especially point loads.
-(Good examples of a heavy point load are a 250+ pound speaker or TV monitor.)
+(A good example of a heavy point load is a 250+ pound speaker or TV monitor.)

-The standard pipe grid consists of 1-1/2″ schedule 40 steel battens crossing at right angles.
+Our standard pipe grids are made of 1-1/2″ schedule 40 steel battens crossing at right angles.
 The upper level battens run in one direction and are suspended from the building structure.
 The lower level battens are clamped perpendicular to the upper battens.
 Our cross clamps, SkyTies™, are the heaviest duty found in the industry and lock the crossed pipes together at a perfect 90° angle.